mmartinortiz/nix-conf/Readme.md

 1. When creating the virtual environment for the Python project, use the system's Python interpreter instead of the Nix's Python interpreter.
 2. Start a `nix-shell` that mounts the "host" file system to the shell.
 There is an example in `python-shell.nix` that can be run with `nix-shell python-shell.nix`.

+## NeoVim

+Some of the things it brings:

+- LSP for Python with Pyright

+Some things to be done:

+- [ ] Tree browser
+- [ ] Key bindings for autocompletion

 ## Resources

 - [A list of new-ish command line tools](<https://jvns.ca/blog/2022/04/12/a-list-of-new-ish--command-line-tools/>)